-My brilliant friend, Ian Griffin is a speechwriter, presentation expert, and fellow Brit.
-Ian and I recently teamed up for a web event to share presentation advice with the Silicon Valley Speechwriters Roundtable and Fripp Virtual Training members.
 Most people are aware that a formal presentation requires research and rehearsal, but keep in mind that preparation can ensure your success in all speaking situations.
 If you have been asked to moderate a panel, be aware that there is more to this than simply firing off a few questions and hoping your panelists will respond with scintillating conversation.
 Corporate speechwriter Ian Griffin and I had a conversation about the challenges of moderating a panel.
 These are some of his tips he shared.
 We hope they will help you prepare when you find yourself with the awesome responsibility.

 10 Tips on Moderating a Panel Discussion